Mr. Pibb

-Mr. Pibb, formerly Pibb Xtra and Peppo, is a soft drink created and marketed by The Coca-Cola Company.
-It is similar to and considered a competitor to Dr Pepper.
+Mr. Pibb, formerly Pibb Xtra and Peppo, and stylized as mr P!BB (stylized as Mr. PiBB from 1972 to 1991), is a soft drink created and marketed by the Coca-Cola Company.
+The brand competed primarily with Dr. Pepper and PepsiCo's Doc X.

-As of 2025, Mr. Pibb is sold in bottles, cans, and two-liter bottles, and is available in most Coca-Cola Freestyle machines, and a zero sugar version is available.
+As of 2026, Mr. Pibb is sold in bottles, cans, and two-liter bottles.
+It is available in most Coca-Cola Freestyle machines, and a zero sugar version is available.